olimstv/omdb-movie-search/README.md

 ![img_1.png](img_1.png)
 ### To run the project on you computer, please complete next steps

-1. Clone this repository (retminal):
+1. Clone this repository (terminal):

 #### `git clone https://github.com/olimstv/omdb-movie-search.git`
 2. Install all dependencies: